tonusp/NaNo2016/A_Book_of_Changes.md

 "But you were drumming and making a noise?" he asked, after Joseph had stopped drumming and singing, and invited his visitor to come in and sit down.
 It was clear from the way he said it, that he thought this behaviour unusual if not inappropriate in a man who had just buried his wife.
 Perhaps bereavement insanity really was a documented condition, as he had occasionally thought?

 And at that moment Joseph burst out laughing.
 He had remembered his dream.
 It was not a dream he would have thought to tell the vicar about, and probably not his friends of the evening before, either.
-To his surprise, now that he thought of it - though perhaps it was normal, he had never read anything about it in the various helpful booklets on Dealing with Bereavement that he had been given - he had dreamed he and Hildegard were making love.
+To his surprise, now that he thought of it - perhaps it was abnormal, though he had never read anything about it in the various helpful booklets on Dealing with Bereavement that he had been given - he had dreamed he and Hildegard were making love.
 It had been a *cosmic* coitus, the kind you would expect to be accompanied by Roberta Flack singing The First Time Ever I Saw Your Face.
 Not the love-making of their first months together, fumbling, hasty, unsure and full of questions.
 But the love-making of their maturer years: confident, relaxed, passionate, the love-making that came from knowing every centimetre of their partner's body as well as they knew their own.
 Knowing how and where to touch, the exact moment to press on or to hold back, the urgent and the leisurely, the teasing and the release.
 And in the dream, it lasted not the half-hour or hour before sleep, but days, months, years, while Governments came and went, wars were fought and walls tumbled.
 The climax they reached together was the bursting of stars, the singing of spheres, the unfolding of galaxies.

-And I knew our joy would fill the earth
+> And I knew our joy would fill the earth
 And last till the end of time
 My love

 You're wrong, Roberta.
 Last night I knew our love and our joy would fill the *universe*, and last till the end of time, my love.